Department of Accountancy & Taxation

 Additionally, GMAT/GRE scores may be waived for applicants who hold a terminal doctoral degree, including MD, JD, or PhD, from UH main campus or any other regionally-accredited domestic institution.
 For more information, please visit the UH Graduate Catalog.

-GMAT/GRE waivers are available for Spring and Summer 2022 (subject to review and approval by admissions committee).
-Waivers may also be available for Fall 2022.
+GMAT/GRE waivers are available (subject to review and approval by admissions committee).
 For more information, email: firstname.lastname@example.org.

 4. Résumé or Curriculum Vitae